LaurenceZanotti/cs50x2020-followphone/README.md

 ## Notice for CS50 students

 As per [Academic Honesty](https://cs50.harvard.edu/x/2022/honesty/) guidelines, you are **not allowed** to base your projects on this one.
 The goal of this repository is to show the skills I've learned during CS50's course for professional purposes and future employers.
+Thereby I assume that:

+- You have finished the course to be here.
+- If not, don't access any content from this repository.
+- I don't take any responsibility for how you use this repository.

+This repository and its content must not be shared without the author's authorization for CS50 students or for those who will take the course in the future.
+Once again I ask that you act with honesty and ethics, in special if you are a CS50 student or pretend to take the course in the future.

 ## How to use